 - The principal investigator (PI) is to contact their research ethics office/administrator to discuss the application being submitted for coordinated review.

-- For Western contact Erika Basile, Director, Research Ethics, and at Waterloo contact Julie Joza, Senior Manager, Office of Research Ethics.
+- For Western contact Erika Basile, Director, Research Ethics, and at Waterloo contact Karen Pieters, Manager, Office of Research Ethics.

-- The REB administrators at each institution will then contact the other administrator to begin setting up requirements for a coordinated ethics review between the committees.
+- The REB administrators at each institution will then contact the other administrator to begin setting up requirements for a coordinated ethics review between the boards.